ECHO's Intern Program equips agricultural change agents with the skills and practical experience needed

 We invest in each intern and allow each intern to take ownership of their area of our Global Farm.

-We equip 8 interns each year with 2 interns arriving in January, 2 in April, 2 in July, and 2 in October.
+We equip eight interns each year, with two interns arriving in January, two in April, two in July, and two in October.

-Applicants should have a Bachelor's level degree (or equivalent work experience), US citizenship or work permit, and be able to fulfill the duties required.
+Applicants should have a Bachelor's level degree (or equivalent work experience), US citizenship, US permanent residence or work permit, and be able to fulfill the duties required.

 We want to equip people to help small-scale farmers around the world.